goonstation/goonstation/.github/DEV_GUIDE.md

 Next, go back to VSCode and relaunch it.
 Under the version control sidebar (looks like a tree branch) click Clone Repository.
 It should look like this: ![](https://i.imgur.com/pBqGiT2.png)

-If that's not there, you can press <kbd>Ctrl + Shift + P</kbd> to open the command palette, then type `Git: Clone`, and then press enter.
+If that's not there, you can press `Ctrl+Shift+P` to open the command palette, then type `Git: Clone`, and then press enter.

 Now, paste the URL of the repository you created in the last step.
 It should look like this: `https://github.com/YOURNAME/goonstation`.
 Then, select a folder to keep your local repository. *The process of downloading might take a while.*